 This control is exposed via another API, which is then consumed by the Eiffel Tower Control frontend so I can see (and control) the cronjob system from my phone, tablet, or laptop.

-It’s been a fun, hacky project that controls what is now a centerpiece in my apartment, and makes great use of the premium light kit I bought.
+It’s a fun, hacky project that controls what is now a centerpiece in my apartment, and makes great use of the premium light kit I bought.

 Timeframe: December 2025

 Let’s start with the homepage of the UI.
-It’s made in React with Mantine as the component layer.
-In fact - the frontend was mostly coded by AI, mostly because I did the backend by hand and I’ve coded enough frontends for the year.
-It’s not public, i
+It’s made in React with Mantine.
+The frontend is largely vibe coded, as I did the backend by hand and I coded enough frontends for the year.
+It’s not public, it does the trick, and it’s been generated for the

 Below that is the list of upcoming jobs to execute, which includes which preset it’ll be set to, the execution time, and options to pause & delete a specific cronjob.